Aaron's Late Night Update

 Top Stories

-Wheeling-Ohio County Health Dept. reports two COVID-19 associated deaths and 38 new cases
+Wheeling-Ohio County Health Department reports one COVID-19 associated death and 41 new cases

 Video

-Marshall County Health Dept. reports one death and 35 new positive cases
+Marshall County Health Dept. reports one death associated to COVID-19 and 22 new positive cases

 Video